 Sometimes what we cannot say in words, we let flowers say for us.

 A bouquet of red roses speaks of love and passion.
 Amaryllis and Poinsettias herald winter holidays.

 Cheery daisies and forget-me-nots help you say, "I'm sorry, let's think of happy memories."

-The beauty and intoxicating aroma of lilacs and honeysuckle are the perfect flower remedy for chasing away the last of the winter blues as they announce the beginning of warm days ahead.
+The beauty and intoxicating aroma of lilacs and honeysuckle draw us in nose first; they are the perfect flower remedies for chasing away the last of the winter blues as they announce the beginning of warm days ahead.